metagov/gateway/docs/plugin_tutorial.rst

             # send event to the driver
             self.send_event_to_driver(...)

 See :doc:`Reference Documentation <../autodocs/core>` for the full specification.
+To run tasks locally, use the Django shell following the instructions :ref:`here<Celery and Scheduled tasks>`.

 Webhook Receiver URLs
 ^^^^^^^^^^^^^^^^^^^^^